ekn394/KPL-Intro-to-Linux/Virtual_Machine_Setup.md

 Next, pick the third option which is to **Install Ubuntu**

-Use your arrow keys to highlight "Install Ubuntu" and press the Enter key.
+Use your arrow keys to highlight "Install Ubuntu" and **press the Enter key**.

 <hr>

 ![image](https://user-images.githubusercontent.com/12129459/123847341-7f9beb80-d8e4-11eb-9237-0ebd3332aea9.png)

-This will take a minute
+This may take a few minutes.

 <hr>